xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### confirguration

 The cmdb (organizations, persons, teams etc.) needs to be configured first.
-Depending on the company & the infrastructure size, it could take a long time.
+Depending on the company/ies & the infrastructure/s sizes, it could take a long time.

+Exporting & importing csv files will be done to configure itop quickly.

+Manual objects modification will also be covered.

-To avoid putting a gigantic amount of screenshots, i made short videos to create different types of basics objects.
+To avoid putting a gigantic amount of screenshots, i made short videos to configure itop after the [installation](#installations).

 <!--

 1. Organisations